Khudiram Bose: Reconnaissance at Muzaffarpur

-Police Suspicion
+Police suspicion

 The activities of Aurobindo Ghosh, Barindra Ghosh and their associates roused suspicion.
 The Calcutta police became aware of the plans on Kingsford's life.
 Commissioner F.L.
-Halliday's alerts to the Superintendent of Police in Muzzafarpur were ignored.
+Halliday's alerts to the Superintendent of Police in Muzaffarpur were ignored.
 However, four men were assigned to guard the magistrate's house.
 In the meantime, Khudiram Bose and Prafulla Chaki adopted the name of Haren Sarkar and Dinesh Chandra Roy respectively and took up residence in a charitable inn (Dharamshala) run by Kishorimohan Bandyopadhyay.
 In the ensuing days, the duo monitored the activities and daily routine of their target.
 The two revolutionaries successfully hid their identities for over three weeks.
 The CID officer from Calcutta returned with a letter from the Superintendent of Muzaffarpur, Armstrong, that the duo had not arrived.

 On the evening of 29 April, Khudiram and Prafulla were in place to execute their plans.
 Pretending to be schoolboys, they surveyed the Muzaffarpur park situated opposite The British Club, frequented by Kingsford.
 They were noticed by a constable.

 Assassination attempts at Muzaffarpur

-On a fateful day, Kingsford and his wife were playing bridge with the daughter and wife of Pringle Kennedy, a British barrister.
+Kingsford and his wife were playing bridge with the daughter and wife of Pringle Kennedy, a British barrister.
 They decided to head home around 8.30 PM.
-Kingsford and his wife were in a carriage identical to the one carrying Kennedy and his family.
-As their carriage reached the eastern gate of the compound of the European Club, Khudiram and Prafulla ran towards the carriage and threw the bombs into the carriage.
+Kingsford and his wife were in a carriage identical to the one carrying Kennedy and his family As their carriage reached the eastern gate of the compound of the European Club, Khudiram and Prafulla ran towards the carriage and threw the bombs into the carriage.
 A loud explosion ensued and the carriage was taken to Kingsford's house.
 The carriage was shattered and the Kennedy ladies sustained terrible injuries.
 Miss Kennedy died within an hour and Mrs. Kennedy died on 2 May of sustained injuries.